Skip to main content

 What VPS size should I use for Paperclip?

-Start Paperclip with the recommended Virtarix Cloud VPS S for a practical first deployment, then scale after measuring CPU, RAM, storage, and process count for agent adapters, heartbeats, companies, UI/API services, and run logs.
+Start a practical test with the recommended Virtarix Starter VPS, then scale after measuring CPU, RAM, storage, and process count for agent adapters, heartbeats, companies, UI/API services, database/storage growth, and run logs.

 Can Paperclip keep running without my local machine?

-Yes, if Paperclip is run as a server-side process using a documented service or process-management method.
-The VPS keeps agent adapters, heartbeats, companies, UI/API services, and run logs separate from your local desktop session.
+Yes, if Paperclip is run as a server-side process using the documented Paperclip run command and a reviewed service or process-management method.
+The VPS keeps agent adapters, heartbeats, companies, UI/API services, and run logs separate from your local desktop session; public access still needs reviewed authentication, allowed hosts, and network controls.

 Can I use Docker for this setup?